 - Swap or skip the meat.
 Not a huge fan of fish?
 Consider getting creative with different types of meat… ham roll ups, teriyaki chicken, tofu.
 I can’t promise all will taste great with nori, but you do you.

-I’ll bet this low carb sushi recipe has you dreaming of all sorts of healthy lunch ideas.
+I’ll bet this keto sushi recipe has you dreaming of all sorts of healthy lunch ideas.
 Here are some great recipes to get you started!